sfergusond/Running2Win-Strava-Importer/README.md

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

+### If the program quits unexpectedly or becomes stuck for more than a couple minutes:
+1) Close and re-open the terminal window
-However, if for some reason the program is interrupted, go to Strava and check the date of the most recent activity that was uploaded.
-Then re-run the program.
-If the program seems to be stuck for more than a minute or two, or if the program quits unexpectedly, you probably entered invalid or misformatted information into the prompts.
-Close and re-open the terminal window and start again from step 5.
+2) Go to Strava and check the date of the most recent activity that was uploaded
+2) Then re-run the program by copy/pasting `python R2WImporter.py i`

 # Features